MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-unconstrained-kerberos.md

 ### Unconstrained delegation

-Either disable delegation or use one of the constrained delegation types.
+Either disable delegation or use one of the following constrained delegation types:

+- **Constrained delegation:** Restricts the services or resources to which an impersonated account can connect.
+- **Resource-based constrained delegation:** Resources can restrict which accounts can connect to it.

 **To switch to constrained delegation**